edspective/edspective.github.io/_pages/share.md

 #### Prompt and Focus

+How has your view of the world changed since leaving high school?
 Pick a single experience to write about.
 Some themes you may want to consider include family, religion, race, career/research, mental health/disabilities, romance/sexual/gender identity, leadership/activities/volunteering/sports.
 We want to emphasize nontraditional paths and possibilities, for instance taking a gap year or attending art school or whatever you consider different from the norm.

  We are deliberately vague about any specific prompt.
 We believe that whatever you find most interesting and pressing to share will help outline the contours of the college experience for readers.
 If you don't find this section helpful, but you still want to contribute, please feel free to write about whatever you like and share it with us.
 Also, you may write more than 5 pages and submit multiple narratives.

-#### Tips and Tricks

-- Keep in mind that showing the reader a situation and allowing her to draw her own conclusions is much more powerful than telling her what to think.
-- If you are not feeling productive, take a break, walk around, clear your mind.
-Only writing when you feel motivated will save you time.
-We estimate that the whole process should take no longer than 6-7 dedicated hours over the course of two weeks.
-- Break up your writing efforts into hour-long sprints over a few days.
-This will allow your brain to mull over various possibilities while you go about your daily life, and things will eventually click, maybe even while you are sleeping or showering!
-- Don't worry about trying to fit too much into your 3-5 page narrative.
-The best stories have a clear focus.
-In the future, we hope to offer you more opportunities to share your stories!
-- Tell someone right away if you decide to create a submission.
-Maybe this person can help give you feedback on your writing.
-Ask them to check in on you every couple days to keep you accountable.

 #### Suggested Steps and Timeline